Appropriate data

 library(coin)

-median_test(Likert.inv ~ Speaker,
+median_test(Likert ~ Speaker,

 data = Data)

-Asymptotic K-Sample Brown-Mood Median Test
+Asymptotic Two-Sample Brown-Mood Median Test

 ### Median test by Monte Carlo